aws-samples/amazon-dynamodb-labs/content/relational-migration/setup/index.en.md

 the ability to find and clone the public Github code repository, and a running MySQL database instance.
 You can create a new Amazon S3 bucket quickly, which can be used as a staging area for data to be migrated.
-All the steps, tools, and scripts presented in the workshop are designed to be taken home with you so you can perform a real database migration.